JeffersonLab/hps-mc/examples/simp/simp.md

 | filter\_no\_cuts | ?                                         |
 | steering\_files  | readout and reconstruction steering files |
 | output\_files    | signal and reco output slcio files        |

+#### Job template
+This example includes a job template.
+The variables used in this template mostly have the same name and meaning as the job parameters above.
+Their values are set in `vars.json`.
+The `mkjobs.sh` script will create a set of jobs for 6 different dark rho masses which are specified in `vars.json`.